Craving something cheesecakey, but don’t want to wait for more than an hour before you can take the first bite?

 While this vegan waffle recipe produces treats that are much more wafflish in consistency than a baked cheesecake, they still have a nice “cream cheesy” flavor and relatively dense texture, something like a vegan cheese danish.
 The hints of cinnamon and vanilla give it a nice edge.
 And with some strawberries or blueberries on top–yeeeeeeah!

 It is dedicated to our friends Rich Bjork, a talented chef whose birthday happens to be today, and Matt Hannigan, a social change catalyst who has a strong addiction to popcorn with a cinnamon/cream cheese flavor.

-- 1 C + 2 T white all purpose flour (see note for variation)
+- 1 C plus 2 T white all purpose flour (see note for variation)

-- 1 - 8 oz. container non-hydrogenated plain vegan cream "cheese"
+- 1 8-ounce container plain vegan cream "cheese" (non-hydrogenated)